-Most likely you’ll automatically figure out that you are dealing with a legitimate issue and problem-solve rationally.
+Most likely you’ll automatically figure out that you are dealing with a legitimate issue because you won’t feel threatened, yet more concerned about problem-solve rationally.

 So if the problem is obsessional this means the O.C.D. strategy offers the chance to act quickly, and before anxiety wins the moment, is that right?